IvanUkhov/rail/README.md

 * `app/helpers` for helper modules, and
 * `public` for other static content.

-In addition, `app/views/layouts/application.html.haml` will be used for rendering the root of your application (both `/` and `/index.html`).
+The templates in `app/views/layouts` have a special purpose.
+First, `application.html.haml` is used for rendering the root of your application (both `/` and `/index.html`).
+Second, any template in `layouts` is used as a layout for the templates in the subfolder of `views` that has the same name as the layout.
+For example, `articles/what-is-the-meaning-of-life.html.haml` will be rendered in the context of `layouts/articles.html.haml` provided that the latter has a placeholder for the former via the `yield` keyword.

 ### Configuration